jszkrybalo/portfolio/Assignment3.md

 # Assignment 3 and 4: Critique by Design
+###### The purpose of this assignment was to find a data visualization that could use some improvement, critique it, and then attempt to re-design it by creating a new visualization.
+Below is the summary of my process.

 ### Step One
 For this assignment, I took the easy route and Googled "terrible data viz".